 Our blog contains many tales of the cases we handle.
-In every one, we give our perspective as the attorneys who handled the case.
-And in each one the names are changed so we can protect our clients from the painful reality of their experiences.
+In every one, we give our perspective as the attorneys who handled the case. and in each one the names are changed so we can protect our clients from the painful reality of their experiences.

 This time will be different.